 Technological advances, breakthroughs in interpretation, and new observations continuously refine our understanding of Earth and the Solar System.
+Students are not responsible for the contributions of specific scientists or space missions.

 Much of our knowledge about the solar system is a result of space exploration efforts.
 These efforts continue to improve our understanding of the solar system.
-For example, ongoing research including information about magnetic and gravitational fields, surface features, volcanism, tectonics, atmospheric composition, and overall density reveals much about planets’ internal structures, formation, and evolution. (d) .
+For example, ongoing research including information about magnetic and gravitational fields, surface features, volcanism, tectonics, atmospheric composition, and overall density reveals much about planets’ internal structures, formation, and evolution. (d) Students are not responsible for the contributions of specific scientists or space missions.

 A light-year is the distance light travels in one year and is the most commonly used measurement for distance in astronomy. (d)

 Much of our information about our galaxy and the universe comes from ground-and space-based observations across the electromagnetic spectrum.
-Information about other planets comes from observations and measurements from Earth’s surface; space telescopes; and interplanetary missions including landers, flybys, and orbiting spacecraft. (d)
+Information about other planets comes from observations and measurements from Earth’s surface; space telescopes; and interplanetary missions including landers, flybys, and orbiting spacecraft. (d) Students are not responsible for the contributions of specific scientists or space missions.